 The cycling insurer approached us for a new way to get its message across to commuters, and we devised a practical yet fun-filled advertorial for its PR campaign – which earned it a spot in the Daily Telegraph’s sport section among others – on the ’11 unwritten rules of commuting by bike’.
 Our piece utilised the brand’s existing stock of archive imagery, with a tongue-in-cheek tone to match.

 8. Herne Hill Velodrome

 The Herne Hill Velodrome in south London is arguably UK cycling’s most iconic venue, built in 1891 it’s one of the oldest tracks in the world.
 Unsurprisingly, the velodrome is steeped in history – having hosted cycling events in the 1948 Olympics and been used as Crystal Palace FC’s home ground during WWI.

 It’s a place where many of the Speak team have shed tears of joy (and a few layers of skin) on the track.
 So we were pretty chuffed to be asked to help develop promotional materials for the fundraising events that would eventually help pave the way for a major renovation of the venue in 2017.

 9. Racing Chris Froame

 Ok, wherever you are on the salbutamol debate, you can’t argue with the fact that taking Froome on, head-to-head, on the hills, is no mean feat … and that’s just what we did.
 Here’s how it happened.

-10. Returning to the Tour de Yorkshire, we interviewed chief executive of Welcome to Yorkshire Sir Gary Verity as part of our leading questions strand for Barclays.
+Returning to the Tour de Yorkshire, we interviewed chief executive of Welcome to Yorkshire Sir Gary Verity for our leading questions series for Barclays – part of the corporate storytelling we produce for the bank.
 We chatted about leading by example, living on a sheep farm – and whether there’s a specifically Yorkshire approach to leadership.